HerbyW/AN-12BK/README.md

-Antonov-12: AN-12BK
+Antonov-12: AN-12BK - Antonov AN-22A - Antonov AN-225-Mrija
-Antonov-22: AN-22A
-Antonov-225: AN-225-Mrija
-SpaceShuttle
+SpaceShuttle (renamed to "shuttle")
+Tupolew Tu-95MR

 for Flightgear
 ================

-Antonov-12 for Flightgear,
-Antonov-22 for Flightgear,
-Antonov-225 for Flightgear,
-SpaceShuttle for Flightgear (renamed to "shuttle")

 New Instrumentation, new panels, new interior and hundreds of addings to the official Versions.